jimmy54/librime-qjs/doc/build-macos.md

 ## Prerequisites

 ### System Requirements
-- macOS 12.7.6 (Intel), the other versions are not tested.
+- Tested macOS versions: 15.3 (Apple Silicon) and 12.7.6 (Intel) with Squirrel.
-- macOS on Apple Silicon is not tested.
+- The other versions should also work.

 ### Required Tools
 - Xcode Command Line Tools